aloes-io/aloes-docker/README.md

 - Replicate Mongo and Redis servers

 - Use docker swarm to deploy on several machines

-- Use aloes.sh to create .env file via interactive session

 - Use aloes.sh to configure dynamically docker-compose file ?